-Investors at the large discount brokerage display the greatest amount of attention-driven buying for these returns sorts.
-When calculated by number of trades, the buy-sell imbalance of investors at the large discount brokerage is 29.4% for the vingtile of stocks with the worst return performance on the previous day.
-The imbalance drops to 1.8% in the eighth return decile and
+Investors at the large discount brokerage display the greatest amount of attentiondriven buying for these returns sorts.
+When calculated by number of trades, the buy-sell imbalance of investors at the large discount brokerage is 29.4 percent for the vingtile of stocks with the worst return performance on the previous day.
+Imbalance drops to 1.8 percent in the eighth return decile and rises back to 24 percent for stocks with the best return performance on the previous day.

-As was the case for abnormal volume, the relation between buy-sell imbalances and returns is quite consistent with the theoretical model (see Appendix).
-Figure 1b plots average buy-sell imbalances conditional on returns for 100,000 simulations based on our theoretical model.
-Figure 2b plots buy-sell imbalances based on number of trades for investors at the large discount brokerage, the large retail brokerage, and the small discount brokerage.
-Note that the simulated and the empirical plots are both U-shaped.
-15
+As was the case for abnormal volume, the relation between buy-sell imbalance and returns is quite consistent with the theoretical model (see Appendix).
+Figure 1b plots average buy-sell imbalance conditional on returns for 100,000 simulations based on our theoretical model.
+Figure 2b plots the buy-sell imbalance based on number of trades for investors at the large discount brokerage, the large retail brokerage, and the small discount brokerage.
+Note that the simulated and the empirical plots are both U-shaped.15

 The U-shaped pattern is most pronounced for investors at the large discount brokerage; these investors buy attention-grabbing stocks.
-When imbalance is calculated by value of trades, the buy-sell imbalance of these investors is 29.1% for the vingtile of stocks with the worst return performance on the previous day.
-The imbalance drops to -8.6% in the eighth return decile and rises back to 11.1% for stocks with the best return performance on the previous day.
+When imbalance is calculated by value of trades, the buy-sell imbalance of these investors is 29.1 percent for the vingtile of stocks with the worst return performance on the previous day.
+Imbalance drops to negative 8.6 percent in the eighth return decile and rises back to 11.1 percent for stocks with the best return performance on the previous day.